jbeasley123/ansible-playground/README.md

 ```
 # ansible-playbook /etc/ansible/site.yml
 ```

 * State clearly any assumptions made (either in code comments or as a separate README file)

+**Code commented**

 * Use source control

+**Used this Github repo**

-* You may use any configuration management frameworks/tools as you see fit Ansible selected
+* You may use any configuration management frameworks/tools as you see fit

+**Ansible selected**

 * The code must be idempotent

-The changes that materially affect the server are all idempotent, in order to test whether the uploaded vhost config is valid each time, currently that uploads and then removes the files each time, therefore showing as 4 'changed' items in the Playbook output.
-With more time I would compare the existing config with the file from source control before uploading anything to ensure Ansible only reflected changes when they had actually gone ahead.
+**The changes that materially affect the server are all idempotent, in order to test whether the uploaded vhost config is valid each time, currently that uploads and then removes the files each time, therefore showing as 4 'changed' items in the Playbook output.
+With more time I would compare the existing config with the file from source control before uploading anything to ensure Ansible only reflected changes when they had actually gone ahead.**

 * The code must check for and report errors

-Tested each element and does report errors correctly when the new Apache vhost config is invalid.
+**Tested each element and does report errors correctly when the new Apache vhost config is invalid.**

-* The code should meet the requirements and be able to support future extension Future changes to the config elements placed under Ansible control should be straight forward (changing ports, modules or vhost)
+* The code should meet the requirements and be able to support future extension

+**Future changes to the config elements placed under Ansible control should be straight forward (changing ports, modules or vhost)**

-* Consider how you might test that your changes haven’t affected functionality Content is checked to ensure the word 'University' is present.
+* Consider how you might test that your changes haven’t affected functionality

+**Content is checked to ensure the word 'University' is present.**